Have you ever sent a LinkedIn connection message, only to be met with deafening silence? We’ve all been there.

 I like to think I'm always one message away from an opportunity.
 The secret to unlocking more meaningful connections on LinkedIn doesn't lie in sending more messages, but in sending the right ones.

-- Actionable tips on how to structure a good LinkedIn connection message
+- what makes a bad LinkedIn connection message

-I’ve prepared a couple of different strategies and approaches I regularly use.
-First, we’ll cover the 4 connection strategies you can leverage and then we’ll focus our attention on the 11 LinkedIn connection message templates.
+First, I’ll got through my favorite four connection strategies you can reuse and leverage and then we’ll focus on the 11 LinkedIn connection message templates.

-4 Strategies for Connection Messages
+Four Strategies for Connection Messages

-My favorite—No Message: Sometimes, silence speaks volumes.
-Especially if your profile is strong and speaks for itself, sending a connection request without a message can be a subtle yet effective approach.
-It’s like a nod across the room; non-intrusive but acknowledging a potential connection.
+Sometimes, silence speaks volumes.
+Especially if your LinkedIn profile is strong and speaks for itself, sending a LinkedIn request without a message can be a subtle yet effective approach.

 Why I like this approach: